cchudzicki-ocw-testing/res.18-009-fall-2015/content/resources/order-naming-conventions.md

   youtube_id: 6O9D6am_RK4
 ---

-**Description:** The digits in the name of a MATLAB® ODE solver reflect its order and resulting accuracy.
+**Description:** The digits in the name of a MATLAB{{< sup "®" >}} ODE solver reflect its order and resulting accuracy.
 A method is said to have order p if cutting the step size in half reduces the error in one step by a factor of two to the power p+1.

 [Related MATLAB code files can be downloaded from MATLAB Central](http://www.mathworks.com/matlabcentral/fileexchange/54611)